il1egalmelon/Tiny-text-editor/README.md

 Type ? in debugger to show the list of commands for the debugger.

+Startup:

+    In a folder named "config", go to the "startup.txt" file.
+    In there, you can add your own startup command line commands.
+    Every line is one command.

 Text highlighting:

     This text editor has a very primative and sort of broken text highlighting feature.